How to make and cook orzo pasta

 You can also toss orzo with diced tomatoes, garlic, basil, olive oil, salt and pepper for a tasty caprese inspired dish.
 Try adding it to your next batch of homemade tomato soup for a fun twist on a classic.
 Or simply combine it with a handful of fresh herbs, a little lemon juice and salt and pepper for a versatile side dish.

 An orzo salad or side dish make great accompaniments to all kinds of grilled or roasted fish and meats.
 Pair an herby, lemony dressed orzo with a roasted chicken.
-This Flank Steak with Kalamata Tapenade, paired with a side of orzo, makes a delicious meal.
-Or Asian-Style Roasted Whole Fish served with orzo make a show stopping presentation and a great dinner for company.
+This Asian-Style Roasted Whole Fish served with orzo makes a show stopping presentation and a great dinner for company.
 Pair orzo with these Saffron Lamb Chops with Raita for a mouthwatering Indian influenced dinner.

 Orzo can be made ahead of time and stored for later meal prep.
 Cooked orzo will keep in an airtight container for 3-5 days, or in the freezer for up to 3 months.
 Serve cold or reheat in the microwave, or on the cooktop, with a little water or broth.